Are you stuck on your November social media post ideas?

 Hashtags with millions of posts are highly competitive and the chances of your content being seen are much smaller.

 To increase your exposure, I recommend including hashtags with a range of popularity in your posts.

 Choose a few highly popular hashtags with millions of posts, a few hashtags with hundreds of thousands of posts, and a few less popular hashtags with thousands of posts.

 To help you out, I’ve compiled a list of 20 of the best hashtags to use on Social Media in November:

 For even more November hashtags, read my blog post: November Hashtags for Social Media – Over 140 Hashtags.

 How to Create Content for Social Media

 Now that you have your social media content planned out for November, you’ll need to set aside time each week to create your social media posts.

 Remember when I said to include an image or video in every single post?

 Research has shown that posts with an image get 2.3 times more engagement than posts without an image.

 If you’re going to bother creating content, make sure you include an image.

 A great tool to use is Canva.com.
 It’s a free online design tool that takes all the guesswork out of graphic design.

 When creating content for social media I recommend blocking off 2 hours each week.

 You’ll use that time to plan out your posts for the week, design images or record videos, write out the text status, and research all the hashtags for each post.

 Content Creation Hack for Social Media

-If you don’t have 2 hours to spare each week and need a content creation hack, then grab the Social Content App and cut that time down to 1 minute a day!
+If you don’t have 2 – 3 hours to spare each week and need a content creation hack, then join the Social Media Content Club and cut that time down to 1 minute a day!

-Katherine tried it and said, “I tried this app for 1 day before buying a yearly subscription.
+Katherine tried it and said, “I tried this for 1 day before buying a yearly subscription.
 What I love is that most pressure is gone!!
 No more agonizing blank vapid stares at my phone wondering what to do for social media today.”